cole-k/cc-lemma/README.md

 This should only take a few minutes at most because we set the timeout to 2s.

-Use the following command to now run for CVC4 and HipSpec and generate a plot for all three (we don't include TheSy because the results are not competitive enough to put in the effort to build and parse its outputs).
+Use the following command to now run for CVC4 and HipSpec and generate a plot for all three.
+We don't include TheSy because the results are not competitive enough to put in the effort to parse its outputs; however, TheSy is included in the artifact and you can run it.
+We describe how you can evaluate its results in a later section.

 ```
 $ python3 runner.py --tools cvc4 hipspec
 $ python3 generate-plots.py results/summary -o results --exclude-tools thesy
 ```